shanuu23/Spotify-Dataset-Cleaning-and-Data-Exploration/README.md

     4) Albums with the most hit tracks by count.

 📊 Visualizations:
-1)Created bar charts and other plots to visualize:
+1) Created bar charts and other plots to visualize:
     a) Track popularity across top playlists.
     b) Genre and subgenre distributions.